ryanleejeon/Nike_Passion_Project/README.md

 show_downloads: ["true" or "false" to indicate whether to provide a download URL]
 google_analytics: [Your Google Analytics tracking ID]
 ```

 ### Markdown

 You can see this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to work with Markdown language for adding features into this website.

-### Images
+This includes how to add headers, organization (e.g., bullets or lists), tables, and images.
+It also includes how to add code to a website.

 ### Notebooks

 You can use a website to host notebooks.
 First, you'll want to get the "raw" url from Github where your notebook is stored.
 Then, navigate to https://nbviewer.jupyter.org and paste that URL.
 The result will be a new generated URL that hosts your notebook.
 This can be a [link](https://nbviewer.jupyter.org/github/isu-abe/516x/blob/master/module2/bootcamp/notebooks/nocode/Module%20IIB%20-%20Python%20Basics%20-%20no%20code.ipynb) in your website.

+## Advanced Features

 ### Stylesheet (Advanced)